justinsbenjamin/Batflight/README.md

 Based on Ian's lecture, we can simulate data in R by setting sample_size, mean, and st_dev for the variables, then using the rnorm function.
 We will have to work out how to correctly do this for the two bat groups, measured every **three days** over the **two month** peiod.

 Flight time, time to take off, and mass are continuous variables, while number of laps and number of shakes are discrete variables.
 Ben's (very helpful) comment on Teams suggests that the continuous variables will likely be either log-Normal or Gamma, while the discrete variables will likely be negative binomial models.
 This is how we will model our simulated data.
 Ben also mentioned that because this is a repeated measures design, we can test other interesting things, such as: does bat willingness correspond with bat flight, do individual bats have good vs. bad flight days?
 We will need to decide how to accurately test these.

+**March 22**

+Originally, I planned to include number of laps flown as a measure of flight ability.
+I spoke with a colleague who pointed out that some bats will fly in laps, while others might just fly back and forth.
+Overall, flying back and forth involves less movement than flying in laps, so I've realized that this probably isn't a reliable measure.
+We could possbily look at distance flown, but this seems much more challenging.
+I think we should just stick to measuring flight time as the measure for flight ability.